szabgab/codeandtalk.com/docs/PEOPLE.md

 #### Name changes

 For people who change their names we might actully want to add a separate page for both names with a clear indication what is the current name.
-(Especially if the name change also involved gender change.)
-We should probably also ask the person involved.
+If the name change also involved gender change we should ask the person involved how to represent that.

 #### Notes